 this wasn't the primary plan to dam the Nile.
 The earliest record of plans for a dam is from the eleventh century.
-Ordered by Fatimid Muhammedan religious leader to manage the Nile's flooding, the engineer mathematician was terrified once deciding that it wasn't potential to try to do this, and insincere madness to avoid the Caliph's anger!
+Ordered by Fatimid Muhammedan religious leader to manage the Nile's flooding, the engineer mathematician was terrified once he decided that it wasn't potential to try to do this, and insincere madness to avoid the Caliph's anger!

 Once a contemporary marvel of the traditional world, Egypt's recent High Dam is currently nearly a century recent.